César Filho: Career

 In 2005, after twelve years away of the television, César signed with SBT and, on February 26, 2006, he debuted presenting Ver para Crer.
 On April, he took over SBT Repórter, replacing Hernano Henning, where he stayed by seven years.
 In 2007, he passed to present the newscast SBT Brasil at Saturdays and holidays and, in 2008, he was invited to take over Aqui Agora, alongside Analice Nicolau, aiming to improve the audience, however the journalistic had been cancelled months later.
 In 2010, César presented Boletim de Ocorrências for one month.
 In 2012, he passed to present SBT Manhã - 2ª Edição, a second version of the newscast that was presented live.
 On July 9, 2014, it was replaced by Notícias da Manhã (Morning News), in addition beginning at 5 AM.
 On November 3, César signs with Record, allegning that the working hour in his old station was causing him health problems.
 After César's exit, Notícias da Manhã lost half of its duration and was cancelled later.
 Originally, César would take over the reality show Power Couple Brasil, but he asked to be reallocated to a program that wouldn't be seasonal.
 On January 12, 2015, César took over Hoje em Dia, with the restructuring of the program, over the proposal of inserting more journalism in the program.

 On December 22, 2023, César left Hoje em Dia and ended his contract with Record after nine years.
 On January 2, 2024, he returned to SBT to present the present the newscast SBT Brasil, replacing Marcelo Torres and Márcia Dantas.

 Personal life

 In 1989, César started to date the TV presenter Angélica, that was 15 years old in that time, while he was 28 years old.
 The relationship only was revealed publicly in 1991, when she turned 18, avoiding the sensationalism of the press.
 The presenter revealed that had lost the virginity with César when she turned the majority.
 In 1995, both got engaged, marking the matrimony to December of that year.
 However, in 1996, the relationship had ended after seven years.
 In 1999, César started to date the actress Elaine Mickely, with whom he married on February 4, 2000.
 On August 1, 2000, his first daughter, Luma, was born.
 On December 7, 2003, his second son, Luigi, was born.
+He is a São Paulo FC fan.